-During the first semester you do small projects, introductions and excursions – to create a shared basis for more complex projects, to stimulate inspiration, and to facilitate your landing in unibz, the environment and the network of students, teacher and external partners.
+During the first semester, you do a project starting off from a given local and provincial context.
+The aim is to create a shared basis for team/group work preparing you for more complex projects, to stimulate inspiration, and to facilitate your landing in unibz and the environs of Bozen-Bolzano.
+It is also an opportunity to meet the diverse network of students, teachers and external partners.

-In the second semester you develop an autonomous project, in teams or individually.
-You will select courses from the areas 'Sciences and Discourse' (in black) and 'Skills and Technologies' (in red).
+In the second semester, you develop an autonomous project, in teams or individually, together with external partners you choose.
+Throughout the course of studies, you will select courses from the areas 'Observe, Analyse & Apply' and 'Make & Intervene'.
 The former provide you with theoretical foundations, critical thinking and methods from the social and economic sciences.
-Through the latter, you will learn how to use the most important tools and techniques for your creative work as a designer.
-Experienced designers, with various specializations, will support you with the development your project along two lines: object-space-services and communication-interaction-services.
-All courses you choose contribute to the development of your project.
-If you want to customise your study plan further, you can choose courses from other faculties, too.
+Through the latter, you will learn how to use tools and techniques for your creative work as a designer.
+Experienced designers, with various specializations, will support you with the development of your project along two lines: object-space-services and communication-interaction-services.
+The course in Design Research supports your project development and teaches basic approaches and methods of the field.
+All other courses you choose can contribute to the development of your project, too.
+If you want to extend your study plan further, you can choose courses from other faculties.

-In the third semester you will carry out research and experimentation about a topic of your choice that will turn into your thesis.
+In the third semester, you carry out research through design and creative experimentation on a topic of your choice that acts as a foundation for your final thesis project.
 The integrated course in Design Research will be particularly helpful in this semester.
-This development process is accompanied by the 'Master Colloquia', during which you discuss your work-in-progress with experts from outside the university.
+This development process is accompanied by the 'Master Colloquia', during which you discuss your work-in-progress with teachers and with experts from outside the university.

-In the fourth and last semester, you will focus on you thesis project and the written thesis that goes along with it.
+In the fourth and last semester, you will focus on your final project including a comprehensive written thesis.

 The spacious and sunny ateliers are open spaces for creative development and collaboration.
 Here you work in teams on your projects, in constant exchange with other students and the teachers.
 Supervision and constant consultation with experts and stakeholders is a crucial part of this study programme.

-Our superbly equipped workshops offer a wide range of technologies for your design work, such as workshops for wood, metal, plastic, materials, digital modelling, plaster and mold making, surface treatment, printing (screen, tampon and high pressure), paper and bookbinding, photography, video, Tangible User Interface & Physical Computing).
+Our superbly equipped workshops offer a wide range of technologies for your design work, such as workshops for wood, metal, plastic, materials, digital modelling, plaster and mold making, surface treatment, printing (screen, tampon and high pressure), paper and bookbinding, photography, video and access to the Fab Lab BITZ.

 Supervision and constant consultation with experts and stakeholders is a crucial part of this study programme.